Sumter Mall

 In 2000, the mall was sold to Hull Storey Gibson who cited Sumter's position as the retail and financial center of the surrounding area as the reason for purchasing the mall.
 In 2002, the mall was renovated and renamed Sumter Mall.
 In 2003, the mall had its grand opening under its new name.
-The mall is one of the counties largest taxpayers paying $1.3 million annually.
+The mall is one of the county's largest taxpayers, paying $1.3 million annually.
 The mall is fully enclosed and employs approximately 850 people.
 The mall's size was originally reported as being 431,617 square feet, but was later reported as 345,000 square feet.

 In 2009, a Sykes Enterprises call center was announced for Sumter Mall.
-The call center opened on September 29, 2010 with attendance from Governor Mark Sanford.
+The call center opened on September 29, 2010, with attendance from Governor Mark Sanford.

 In 2011, a Books-A-Million was announced for the mall, which has since been built.

 On December 17, 2020, it was announced that JCPenney would be closing in March 2021 as part of a plan to close 15 stores nationwide.